-The current policy could result in upwards of 6,000 families transitioning off TANF, and needing to secure employment and workforce development supports from other avenues.
-As of September 2015, 7,492 individuals receiving TANF had been receiving benefits for more than 48 months, meaning they have 1 year or less of assistance remaining before reaching the 60-month time limit.
-Of those 7,492 individuals, only 536 (7%) of them are currently employed, and less than half, only 252 of these employed participants, are earning a living wage (above the DC living wage requirement of \$13.85 per hour for 2016).
+The federal Temporary Assistance for Needy Families (TANF) program has a sixty (60) month limit for most recipients to receive benefits, but the District has not previously implemented this limit.
+However, it is set to do so on October 1, 2016, resulting in many individuals needing to transition out of the program.
+As of September 2015, 7,492 individuals receiving TANF had been receiving benefits for more than 48 months, meaning they have 2 years or less of assistance remaining before reaching their limit.
+Of those 7,492 individuals, only 536 of them are currently employed, and only 252 of these employed participants are earning a living wage (above the DC living wage requirement of 13.85 per hour for 2016).
 Additionally, of those currently employed, only 184 have total monthly earnings of over \$600.
-In order to gain family sustaining income, TANF participants often need additional education or certifications to leverage higher wages.
-Based on data taken at the time of assessment, only 22% of all TANF participants had reported completing post-high school education.
 These figures highlight the District's unique challenge in helping TANF participants connect to workforce opportunities; and are a key driver in the District's efforts to better coordinate services for these individuals.